Yihui-Peng/EasySave/README.md

 The project was undertaken as part of the course *4032SWDEV: Software Development* at Leiden University, within the second-year curriculum of the Bachelor of Science in Data Science and Artificial Intelligence program.

-Special thanks to our course instructors and TAs for their guidance.
+Special thanks to our course instructor Dr. A. Saxena and our TA Aart for their guidance.

 ## Roadmap
 Future improvements to this project could include: